Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 Most health insurers will not continue to cover you on your spouse’s insurance policy after you are divorced.
 Since it’s typically cheaper for both spouses to be covered on one insurance policy than it is for each spouse to have his/her own policy, getting divorced usually means that collectively your family will pay more for health insurance.

-So How Much Will a Divorce Cost?
+So How Much Does a Divorce Cost?

-According to Forbes Magazine, the average cost of a divorce in the U.S. is between $15,000 – $30,000.
-Lawyers.com lists the average cost of divorce at $19,200.
-And the online legal document production company, Legal Zoom, claims that you can get an uncontested divorce for under $500.
+Lawyers.com lists the average cost of divorce at $15,500.
+And the online legal document production company, Legal Zoom, claims that you can get an uncontested divorce for under $500 if you don’t use lawyers and do all of the paperwork yourself.
 (Good luck with that!)

 12 Tips for Keeping Your Divorce Costs Under Control